 The EADI have announced an open call for abstracts for the EADI / ISS 2020 conference on “Solidarity, Peace and Social Justice” which will take place from 29 June to 2 July 2020 in The Hague, The Netherlands.
-The deadline for submission is 15 December.

 The European Association of Development Research and Training Institutes (EADI) and the International Institute of Social Studies (ISS) announce the 16th EADI General Conference, to be held in The Hague (Netherlands) from Monday 29 June to Thursday 2 July 2020.
 The conference will be hosted by the International Institute of Social Studies (ISS), one of Europe’s oldest and largest centres for research and education in the field of development studies.
 It will be combined with the Development Dialogue, the annual European conference of PhD candidates working in development studies.